elricwan/elricwan/README.md

 ●	Developed an optimized route planning algorithm for both vehicles and drones using Mix Integer Linear programming and Dijkstra's algorithm.
 Saving average 16% travel time. -->

 ### Skills and Expertise
-Languages: Python, SQL, JAVA, MATLAB, R
+Languages: Python

 Statistical & Analytical Techniques: Sampling, Significance Testing, Regression, Clustering, PCS, Regularization

-Data Analysis: Machine Learning, NLP, Pytorch, Spark

-Visualization Tools: Matplotlib, Seaborn, Plotly, Basemap, Excel
+Area: NLP, Generation model.

 <!--
 **xwan6/xwan6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.